-The risk level of investment operations was reduced from the previous year, in particular by reducing the portfolio's exposure to interest rate and equity risks.
-At the end of the year, fixed income investments made up 88.2% (83.2), equity and private equity investments 10.4% (15.9) and real estate investments 1.4% (0.9) of the investment portfolio (incl. cash and bank balances).
+The risk level of investment activities was kept at a low level.
+At the end of the year, fixed income investments made up 86.6% (88.2), equity and private equity investments 12.0% (10.4) and real estate investments 1.4% (1.4) of the investment portfolio (incl. cash and bank balances).
 Fixed income investments mainly consist of investments in the bonds of Nordic companies and credit institutions with strong creditworthiness.
-A total of 68.8% (73.4) of fixed income investments had an investment grade credit rating.
-The modified duration of the fixed income investments was 2.3 (3.9).
+A total of 68.7% (68.8) of fixed income investments had an investment grade credit rating.
+The modified duration of the fixed income investments was 2.4 (2.3).